Foreign-Owned Company Incorporation

 Upon receiving the Certificate of Incorporation by ACRA, you can proceed to open a business bank account in Singapore to start business transactions.
 There are some businesses that may require licenses or permits to operate in Singapore, such as medical services, educational institutions or travel agencies, which will need to be applied for separately.

-Congratulations on your new company, you can begin your business journey in Singapore now!
+Congratulations on your new company, you have now begun your business journey in Singapore!

 3. The Cost of Incorporating A Company In Singapore As A Foreigner